Ziggy Container Value Types

 }

-NOTE: like arrays and maps, structs also allow trailing commas.
+NOTE: like arrays and dicts, structs also allow trailing commas.

 Omitting top-level curlies